wolfgarbe/SymSpell/README.md

 2. IMPROVEMENT: symspell.demo.csproj, symspell.demoCompound.csproj, symspell.Benchmark.csproj have been recreated from scratch
    and target now .Net Core instead of .Net Framework for improved compatibility with other platforms like MacOS and Linux
 3. CHANGE: The testdata directory has been moved from the demo folder into the benchmark folder
-4. CHANGE: License changed from LGPL 3.0 to MIT
+4. CHANGE: License changed from LGPL 3.0 to the more permissive MIT license to allow frictionless commercial usage.

 #### Changes in v6.0